imalikov/pine_script_docs/source/faq/Visuals.rst

 How can I plot color gradients?
 -------------------------------

 There are no built-in functions to generate color gradients in Pine Script™ yet.
-Gradients progressing horizontally across bars are much easier to implement and run faster.
+As a result, gradients progressing horizontally across bars are much easier to implement and run faster.
 These are a few examples:

  - `Color Gradient (16 colors) Framework - PineCoders FAQ <>`__
  - `Color Gradient Framework - PineCoders FAQ <>`__